The Broomhill, Colliery, Doon the Braes, and Growers' Trails with links to National Cycle Route 74, the Clyde Walkway

 Law to Mauldslie Estate Digital Trail

 The Motte and Bailey, Round the Houses, Close, Biscuit Crumb and Field Edge Trails, with links to the Clyde Walkway.

-The Round and About, White'll, Burnside, Love and Landscape, and Newark Trails with links to National Cycle Route 74 and the Avon Water.
+The Round and About, White'll, Round the Newark, Round the Stanes, and Burnside Trails with links to National Cycle Route 74 and the Avon Water.

 Working to establish a lively community museum for the historic market town of Strathaven